 I always have this doubt about how we Palestinians are represented outside, and I usually enjoy blaming our bad representation by the government.

 So we got this hotshot international photographer.
 I usually try to contain my anger.
 I could be really cool for a very long time.
-But once I realize someone is getting me into this gaz lighting situation I literally freak out.
-I was a bit of saved by the Swiss journalist who expressed her inconvenience before me so I played clam for a while.
+But once I realize someone is getting me into this gas lighting situation I literally freak out.
+I was a bit of saved by the Swiss journalist who expressed her inconvenience before me, so I played calm for a while.

 It started by him convincing me that we were scheduled for an hour later.
 I thought maybe he was right, after all the day before was so condensed, things were not clear.
-So I said, ok, lets take it easy and start over again.
+So I said, ok, let us calm down and start over again.
 It was ten or fifteen minutes before ten when we have this almost five minutes discussion proving to me I was wrong.
-We confirmed that he would be at the lobby at ten thirty.
-It passed fifteen minutes after ten thirty and he wasn’t there.
-I called back and he said arrogantly all what he told me before about what when we were supposed to meet and then said;” you told me that we meet here at ten thirty and leave at eleven.”
-This is when my gas light syndrome was igniting.
-“You cannot tell me that I said something different for something we just discussed an hour ago.
+We confirmed that he would be in the lobby at ten thirty.
+It passed fifteen minutes after ten thirty, and he wasn’t there.
+I called back, and he said arrogantly all that he told me before about what when we were supposed to meet and then said;” you stated that we meet here at ten thirty and leave at eleven.”
+This was when my gas light syndrome was igniting.
+“You cannot say that I said something different for something we just discussed an hour ago.
 There is a limit to what you can convince me of saying and not saying.”
-I was seriously about to take the advice of the journalist and leave without him, when the other colleagues made up an excuse to go to the office to bring something and apparently they bought him with them.
+I have been severely about to take the advice of the journalist and leave without him when the other colleagues made up an excuse to go to the office to bring something and apparently they brought him with them.

-Of course for him, I cannot be but a low level official that he really doesn’t want to count.
+Of course, for him, I cannot be but a low-level official that he really doesn’t want to count.
 Suddenly I was this pathetic giving order abusive character that he was building, and amusingly or with rage reporting\sms ing to my colleague in Jerusalem.
-I didn’t want to make a scene of internal team problems, when we actually didn’t have.
-I was a bit of angry on my colleague who un-intentionly put is in this scenario.
-Back in Jerusalem or the west bank the heroic, poor, romantic vision of Gazans is overwhelming, and they are allowed all.
+I didn’t want to make a scene of internal team problems when we actually didn’t have.
+I was a bit of angry on my colleague who un-intentionally put is in this scenario.
+Back in Jerusalem or the West Bank, the heroic, poor, romantic vision of Gazans is overwhelming, and they are allowed all.
 Not that I have a problem with that.
-But when I see someone sacking me so obviously I just cannot allow it.
+But when I see someone sucking me so apparently I just cannot permit it.

-All the great impressions we had in that location went in remote picture of dull faces.
-The carpenter master who was such a sweet kind character appeared in the picture like a wanted criminal.
-Or a daesh future fighter.
+All the great impressions we had in that location went in the remote picture of flat faces.
+The carpenter master who was such a sweet, kind character appeared in the photo like a wanted criminal.
+Or a Daesh future fighter.
 There was the road painting, where of course one thing only stopped him and attracted his attention.
 His portrays!!!!!!

-Of course he became friendly with the driver, and he always needed breaks for PRAYER.
+Of course, he became friendly with the driver, and he always needed breaks for PRAYER.
 I like this prayer excuses all the time.
-We would be sitting in interviews, and he outside not even bothering to interfere and then enter to take a shooting and then he needed to pray.
+We would be sitting in interviews, and the outside not even bothering to interfere and then enter to take a shooting and then he needed to pray.

-There was one moment when we were about to leave, really exhausted from the amount of interviews, and him waiting like in doctors waiting room with the driver, and I was approached with the director of the center who told me if it was ok to share for lunches since they only brought four (for their lunch break) and we were five, because the gentlemen were hungry.
-I said that we (the three women) really were not hungry since we had a big breakfast and having lunch will make us lose our energy, and we better save it to a fish dinner later.
+There was one moment when we were about to leave, actually exhausted from a number of interviews, and him waiting like in doctors waiting room with the driver, and I was approached by the director of the center who told me if it was ok to share for lunches since they only brought four (for their lunch break) and we were five, because the gentlemen were hungry.
+I said that we (the three women) really were not hungry since we had a big breakfast and having lunch will make us lose our energy, and we better save it for a fish dinner later.
 I insisted that they eat while we finish our briefing with the director.
-I later knew that he said complaining that I made him and the driver eat that poor lunch because I was arrogant and I said I wanted to eat fish!!!!!
+I then knew that he said complaining that I made him and the driver eat that reduced lunch because I was arrogant and I said I wanted to eat fish!!!!!

 We went to the location we were supposed to go to, and which he confirmed that he knows very well.
 He insisted that he knew that place.
-He actually forced the driver to make a turn on a certain spot that was really scary.
-We were at a hill that is connected to slaughterhouse with the view of the slums (supposedly Mawasy) from there.
-The smell of dead animals was so irritating with the wind of the desert and so much flies was really annoying and we felt anxious.
+He actually forced the driver to make a turn on a particular spot that was really scary.
+We were on a hill that is connected to the slaughterhouse with the view of the slums (supposedly Mawasy) from there.
+The smell of dead animals was so irritating with the wind of the desert, and so much flies was really annoying, and we felt anxious.
 He said: here you are this is Mawasy.”
-I was like, if this is Mawasy how do we go down to people and talk to them.
+I was like if this is Mawasy how do we go down to people and talk to them.
 I was still trusting he was just honest somehow.
-This is when I was angry, and yet my anger was collective with the women with me.
+This was when I was angry, and yet my anger was collective with the women with me.
 We kind of all shared the very same feelings.
-So we asked him to just stay away and we will ask for ourselves.
+So we asked him just to stay away, and we will ask for ourselves.
 We stopped some people.
-He quickly rushed to take photos for the women who were working there.
-I didn’t understand why he was using his mobile camera for some photos; I naively thought that the man was not using the camera since he is on a job mission for his personal photos!!
-To realize later that he was sending things to his instagram for an application he was launching for Gaza daily life.
+He quickly rushed to take photos of the women who were working there.
+I didn’t understand why he was using his mobile camera for some pictures; I naively thought that the man was not using the camera since he is on a job mission for his personal photos!!
+To realize later that he was sending things to his Instagram for an application he was launching for Gaza daily life.
 It felt so abusive to see the Gaza he was selling out.
-It was every single abusive miserable scenes that he was selling out … no wonder this man is a hot shot outside.
+It was every single offensive miserable scene that he was selling out … no wonder this man is a hot shot outside.
 He makes sure to send the world the Afghani side of Gaza.

-We went to Mawasy, and I have to say that this is the most difficult scene I have ever encountered in my life.
+We went to Mawasy, and I have to say that this is the most painful scene I have ever encountered in my life.
 I remember when I was in Nigeria, and my colleague was showing sympathy to the Palestinian refugees while passing through slums on the outskirts of Abuja.
-I thought to myself, that being a refugee in this case is a five star privilege.
+I thought to myself that being a refugee, in this case, is a five-star privilege.
 What I say in Mawasy from the human tragedy.
 I would say human failure is indescribable.

 I was proud of our strong women power of community organizing in Mawasy.
-This was an indescribable scene when we went down the road walking.
+This was an incredible scene when we went down the road walking.
 I have to say I felt empowered with my female colleagues.
-I had to even make sure they were on each side of my shoulders when I approached anyone.
+I had even to make sure they were on each side of my shoulders when I approached anyone.
 We were warned that Mawasy is not a friendly environment.
-They are very patriarchal, and isolated on top of their marginalization.
+They are very patriarchal and isolated on top of their marginalization.
 I had to make a safe zone where we build trust with the surrounding.
-I was encountered with a woman at the beginning to be followed by a few minutes later with a man on a motorbike that was well shaved and turned out to be the mukhtar.
+I was encountered with a woman at the beginning to be followed by a few minutes later with a man on a motorbike that was well shaved and turned out to be the Mukhtar.
 He was not actually happy, but he said welcome and apologized because he had things to do.
 When I felt the dialogue was taking a positive direction with the first woman and another woman was approaching I called my colleagues.
 I would always start by introducing myself, I am Nadia from Jerusalem, this is Shurouk from Gaza, and Sara from Switzerland.
-I think the mixture was an important recipe for trust building in the general atmosphere.
-It was less than ten minutes later that women from all directions were coming to join, and at some point there was a woman who was actually rushing to us asking us to come to her house.
-It was not even close to our imagination that we would be called to the “house”.
-Of course our cameraman was conveniently waiting in the car with the driver, taking safe photos of misery upon his own convenience.
+I think the mixture was a great recipe for trust building in the general atmosphere.
+It was less than ten minutes later that women from all directions were coming to join, and at some point, there was a woman who was actually rushing to us asking us to come to her house.
+It was not even close to our imagination that we would be called to the “house.”
+Of course, our cameraman was conveniently waiting in the car with the driver, taking safe photos of misery upon his own convenience.
 It was not hard to notice that he would jump on any image that has a miserable face and setting.
 I did still not understand his hideous intentions.
 He fits exactly that orientalist reflection to our reality as Arabs.
-He was taking photos as an orientalist not as a Palestinian.
-It was sarcastic, that we the non Gazans, the Swiss journalist who wanted to take any image that can bring some light to this dark reality, while he the man who lives in this situation wanted to emphasize the world see the mess only, and confirm a specific image the world wants or needs to see.
+He was taking photos as an orientalist, not as a Palestinian.
+It was sarcastic, that we the non-Gazans, the Swiss journalist who wanted to make any image that can bring some light to this dark reality, while he the man who lives in this situation wanted to emphasize the world see the mess only, and confirm a particular image the world wants or needs to see.

-When we went to Khuza’a, one of the most effected areas in the last Israeli aggression, where ten of thousands of internally displaced people are staying in miserable, lacking simple human specific sense after two years of waiting to return to their homes.
-Of course our man was as dull as the whole day.
+When we went to Khuza’a, one of the most affected areas in the last Israeli aggression, where ten of thousands of internally displaced people are staying in miserable, lacking simple human-specific sense after two years of waiting to return to their homes.
+Of course, our man was as dull as the whole day.
 We ended up in a situation where we stopped asking him to take pictures.
 He was just doing his own things.
-There was a moment when I had to take the car to take photos with the girls and IDP league representative of the area to the border areas where the wall pieces were moved.
+There was a moment when I had to take the car to take photos with the girls and IDP league representative of the area to the border regions where the wall pieces were moved.
 Of course, on every single opportunity he had with Sara alone, he made sure to warn her that the situation is very dangerous.

 To break the taboos of stigma and fear of Gaza… we actually walked in the street (four women) at two A.M.

 Luckily the world of human being is made of so many mixtures.
-As much as we are encountered by evilness and dumbness … we are also encountered by goodness and intelligence.
+As much as we are encountered by evilness and dumbness … we are also confronted by goodness and intelligence.

 This experience of the last five days was one of the richest in my life.
 I walked around the streets, markets, and neighborhoods and was hosted by people in their houses.
 I haven’t felt for an instant a moment of fear.
 I never felt the need to wear less of more clothes.
-I never felt the need to speak in quieter tone or I wasn’t for instant feeling the need of coping a conversation or a discussion in mode that needed to be secretive or reserved.
+I never felt the need to speak in a quieter tone, or I wasn’t for an instant feeling the need of copying a conversation or a discussion in a mode that needed to be secretive or reserved.

-I have seen Gazans just like normal people, with an extra load of misery.
-A life that the sea and its shore can be the breathing out space of seizure that is so visible no one can miss seeing.
+I have seen Gazans just like regular people, with an extra load of misery.
+A life that the sea and its shore can be the breathing out space of seizure that is so obvious no one can miss seeing.
 That willingness to live.
 To live well.
-To live in the best way they can seems never to seize to amaze me.
+To live in the best way they can seem never to seize to amaze me.